 Sponsor: Institute of International Education and the Freeman Foundation

-Open to: Undergraduate students who are U.S. citizens or permanent residents and currently receive Need-Based Financial Aid or demonstrate verifiable need through FAFSA.
+Open to: Undergraduate students who are U.S. citizens or permanent residents and currently receive need-based financial aid or demonstrate verifiable need through the Free Application for Federal Student Aid (FAFSA).

 Description: Awards supporting overseas study in East or Southeast Asia.